Please note that this page contains information and links most relevant for people living in England, Scotland, Wales.

 What can I do to save energy during a flexibility event?

-- Delay using your biggest energy consuming appliances during each event.
+Delay using your biggest energy consuming appliances.
 The top energy consuming appliances at home include your washing machine, tumble dryer, and dishwasher.

-The Demand Flexibility Service is run by the National Grid Electricity System Operator (ESO) and energy suppliers help to deliver it.
-The ESO is responsible for making sure there’s enough electricity available to power Great Britain whenever it’s needed.
+The Demand Flexibility Service is run by the National Energy System Operator (NESO) and energy suppliers help to deliver it.
+NESO is responsible for making sure there’s enough electricity available to power Great Britain whenever it’s needed as well as planning for our future energy system.

 Why do we need this service?

 When demand for electricity is high, sometimes there’s not enough for everyone who needs it.
-In these situations, the ESO has to switch on fossil fuel power plants.
-These power plants are bad for the environment and make energy bills higher for us all.
+In these situations, NESO has to switch on fossil fuel power plants to meet the increase in demand.

-The Demand Flexibility Service reduces the need to turn on these power plants.
-It also helps the ESO maintain a steady supply of electricity, helping us all save money on our bills and lower our collective carbon footprint.
+The Demand Flexibility Service reduces the need to turn on these power plants by lowering energy use at these peak times.
+It also helps NESO maintain a steady supply of electricity, helping us all save money on our bills and lower our collective carbon footprint.

 What other ways can I use less energy at peak times of the day?

-If we were more flexible with how we used our electricity it could lead to an average household saving of hundreds of pounds each year.
-The UK Government is currently looking at how to make this possible.
+If we were more flexible with how we used our electricity, it could lead to an average household saving of hundreds of pounds each year.
+A report from Cornwall Insight estimates that a more flexible energy system could save people up to £375 a year by 2040.
 In the meantime, there are other things you can do:

-- Check if your energy supplier offers a time-of-use tariff.
-This can help you save on your energy bills by shifting your electricity use to times when it’s cheaper and greener.
+Check if your energy supplier offers a time of use tariff.
+This can help you save on your energy bills by using your electricity at times when it’s cheaper.

-- Use National Grid’s WhenToPlugIn app to check when more of the electricity grid is powered by wind and solar.
+Use National Grid’s WhenToPlugIn app to check when more of the electricity grid is powered by wind and solar.
 This means you can choose to use more low carbon electricity.
+It’s available on Google Play and App Store.